jacksund/simmate/src/simmate/workflows/README.md

 ## limit_best_survival
 For evolutionary searches, fixed compositions will be stopped when the best individual remains unbeaten for this number of new individuals.
+In order to absorb similar structures (e.g. identical structures but with minor energy differences), structures within the `convergence_limit` parameter (e.g. +1meV) are not considered when counting historical structures.
+This helps to prevent the search from continuing in cases where the search is likely already converged but making <0.1meV improvements.
 The default is typically set based on the number of atoms in the composition.
 ``` python
 # python example
 limit_best_survival = 100